Life peer: Number of life peers

 The Appellate Jurisdiction Act originally provided for the appointment of two Lords of Appeal in Ordinary, who would continue to serve while holding judicial office, though in 1887, they were permitted to continue to sit in the House of Lords for life, under the style and dignity of baron.
 The number of Lords of Appeal in Ordinary was increased from time to time – to three in 1882, to four in 1891, to six in 1913, to seven in 1919, to nine in 1947, to 11 in 1968 and to 12 in 1994.
 These provisions were repealed by the Constitutional Reform Act 2005 which created the Supreme Court of the United Kingdom.
 That Act also provided that holders of judicial offices, including Justice of the Supreme Court, who are for that reason disqualified from the House of Commons or the Northern Ireland Assembly, are now also disqualified from taking up their seats in the House of Lords if they are peers (as the former Law Lords all were).

-The rate of creation of life peerages under the Life Peerages Act has been fluctuating, with a high rate being most common right after a new party is elected to government.
-Consequently, David Cameron and Tony Blair have created life peerages at high rates, at 40.5 and 35.7 peerages per year respectively.
+The rate of creation of life peerages under the Life Peerages Act fluctuated over time, with a high rate being most common right after there is a change in the party of government (ie, an opposition party wins an election).
+Thus, each of David Cameron and Tony Blair have created life peerages at high rates, at 40.5 and 35.7 peerages per year respectively; the present Prime Minister Sir Keir Starmer likewise is recommending appointments at a relatively high rate.

 Conservative Prime Ministers have created on average 21 life peers per year in office, Labour Prime Ministers an average of 27 per year.
 In absolute terms, the Conservatives (in 40 years) have created slightly more (853 out of 1504, as of June 2022) life peerages than Labour (651 in 24 years); in addition, the vast majority (61) of the 68 non-royal hereditary peerages created since 1958 were created under Conservative Prime Ministers (especially Macmillan).
 Only three non-royal hereditary peerages have been created since 1965 (all under Thatcher), and none since 1984.

 In 1999, there were 172 Conservative and 160 Labour life peers in the House of Lords, and by 4 January 2010, there were 141 Conservative and 207 Labour life peers in the House of Lords.
 The hereditary element of the House of Lords, however, was much less balanced.
 In 1999, for example, immediately before most hereditary peers were removed by the House of Lords Act, there were 350 Conservative hereditary peers, compared with 19 Labour peers and 23 Liberal Democrat peers.